bearcott/ProjectWilson/README.md

-# ProjectEnigma
+# Project Enigma
-til we can get a better name
+Until we can get a better name